 - the reasons why the application is not a properly made application; and

-- the next step required to ensure that the application will comply with Section 261 of SPA.
+- the actions required to ensure that the application will comply with Section 51 of the Act; and

 Planning & Development Online